Naughty @ 40: Soundtrack

 The album consists of four tracks and was released on Venus music label.

 Controversy

-The movie's release was delayed for over two years when the producers Anuj Sharma and Sandeep Kapoor had a fall out.
+The film's release was delayed for over two years when the producers Anuj Sharma and Sandeep Kapoor had a fall out.
 Kapoor approached the Delhi High Court in 2009 seeking recovery of a loan of ₹ 1.32 crore which he had allegedly advanced to Sharma.
 Justice V.K.
 Jain allowed Sharma to go ahead with the film's release after his lawyer deposited a demand draft of ₹ 1 crore with the court registry.
 However, the court declined Kapoor's plea to release the amount to him stating "The question of release of money to the petitioner (Kapoor) would be decided after the entire amount is deposited with the court".
 He also asked Sharma to pay the remaining amount by 6 April 2011.

 Reception

 Naughty @ 40 opened to mixed reviews from critics.
 Taran Adarsh of Bollywood Hungama rated the film with two stars out of five saying, "The film is for the hardcore masses who relish double entendres and saucy jokes."
 Rajeev Masand of CNN-IBN gave the film three stars out of 5 and stated, "Naughty @ 40 is a non-stop laughathon."
 Anupama Chopra of NDTV gave two and a half stars and commented, "Looked really good with all the trailers, but turned out as one of those rare films that barely get anything right!"
 Nikhat Kazmi of the Times of India awarded two and a half stars saying, "You have a film that can be an average weekend getaway.
 Nothing more, not even the plot of the laugh riot The 40-Year-old Virgin."